-Changes indirectly affecting the implementation of HRE and EDC well as to create social, cultural, educational and material and other preconditions for promoting the right to live in dignity'.
+Changes indirectly affecting the implementation of HRE and EDC which establishes the duty of the state 'to protect maternity, children and youth, as well as to create social, cultural, educational and material and other preconditions for promoting the right to live in dignity'.
 The Programme defines the guiding principles of the youth policy, sets up concrete measures and identifies main actors responsible for implementation at the level of central and local government and self-government, as well as among public institutions and civil society organisations.
 Some of the key objectives of the working plan refer to the promotion of youth active participation in decision-making at local and national level, the mobility and engagement of young people in civil society, the introduction of an open system of formal and informal education, the promotion of continuous and life-long skill-oriented learning, counselling, and support to youth NGOs and NGOs for youth.
-The future National Youth Council is expected to contribute to the implementation of the working plan by, inter alioa, coordinating the activities of the local youth councils, including educational and training dimension.
+The recently established National Youth Council is expected to contribute to the implementation of the working plan by, inter alias, coordinating the activities of local youth councils, including educational and training dimension.

-Since 2001 there have been a certain number of changes in education and youth sector that may indirectly trigger further development of HRE and EDC in Croatia.
+Since 2001 there has been a certain number of changes in education and youth sector that may indirectly trigger further development of HRE and EDC in Croatia.

-- In December 2002 the State Institute for the Protection of Family, Maternity and Youth launched a demanding National Programme of Action for Youth in the Republic of Croatia as a means of implementing the Article 62 of the Constitution which establishes the duty of the state 'to protect maternity, children and youth, as
+- In December 2002 the State Institute for the Protection of Family, Maternity and Youth launched a demanding National Programme of Action for Youth in the Republic of Croatia as a means of implementing the Article 62 of the Constitution